CaZual-T/CZT-Mod-Manager/docs/GUIDE_install-update_mods.md

        - Auto opens mod page on nexus.
        - When downloading mods from nexus that you already have installed, use the 'mod manager download' button.
        - If the mod manager download button doesnt exist, get the czt extension and use the 'manual download' button.
          - Both methods will trigger CZT to run the install process and automatically apply updated metadata.
+         -
+🆘 Click [HERE](https://github.com/CaZual-T/CZT-Mod-Manager/blob/main/docs) for faq, how to install/update mods, and in app controls.</br>